jstrebeck/Cloud-Resume-Project/Readme.md

 # Cloud Resume Project

+You can see the final live version here: [strebeck.net](https://www.strebeck.net)

 The cloud resume challenge is a project to demonstrate cloud skills while also creating a showcase for your resume.
 This project also gave me a platform to practice some DevOps tools.
 The inspiration and ideas are loosely based on the requirements of [the cloud resume project](https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/) written by Forrest Brazeal over on his site.